ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Handicaps/README.md

+# Handicap Mods

-Mods that increase the difficulty of many things
+Mods that increase the difficulty of things.

 <!-- mod list -->

 ## No Reviving - v2